deckhouse/deckhouse/modules/490-virtualization/docs/EXAMPLES.md

   size: 10Gi
 ```

-It is possible to create a disk from an existing image, just specify source:
+It is possible to create a disk from an existing image, just specify the corresponding [ClusterVirtualMachineImage](cr.html#clustervirtualmachineimage) in the [source](cr.html#virtualmachinedisk-v1alpha1-spec-source) parameter.

+An example:

 ```yaml
 source: